andreburgaud/syscoretools/README.md

 * Version 0.1.0 (01/9/2017):
   * First release
-  * Built with Nim0.16.0
+  * Built with Nim 0.16.0
   * Tool available: `wc` version 0.1.0

 ## License

 MIT License: see included [License file](LICENSE.md).

-To be respectful of the licenses, I have no knowledge of and don't look at the code of any of the GNU coreutils implementation with any of the GPL family licenses.
-But, I may compare the results of the GNU tools execution to validate progress with comparable tools in SysCoreTools.
+To be respectful of the licenses, I have no knowledge of and don't look at the code of any of the GNU coreutils implementation released under one of the GPL family licenses.
+But, I may compare the results of the GNU tools execution to validate progress with comparable tools in **SysCoreTools**.

 ## Resources